keboola/connection-docs/components/index.md

 When you run a component, a [job](/management/jobs/) is created and subsequently executed.
 The right panel shows the last executed jobs with an indication of their status:

-- yellow – running
+- Yellow – Running
-- red – failed
+- Red – Failed
-- green – successful
+- Green – Successful

 You can click each job to view its [details](/management/jobs/), including the tables it reads from your project and the tables it produced in your project.
 When running the configuration, its active version (the one with the green tick-mark) will be used.